-2021 2020
+2022 2021

 Domestic deferred tax assets:

-Allowance for doubtful accounts \$ 1,720 \$ 1,198
+Allowance for doubtful accounts \$ 3,222 \$ 1,720

-Other assets 1,851 1,583
+Other assets 1,715 1,851

-Accrued expenses 11,818 6,336
+Accrued expenses 9,385 11,818

-Total domestic deferred tax assets \$ 15,389 \$ 9,117
+Total domestic deferred tax assets \$ 14,322 \$ 15,389

 Domestic deferred tax liabilities:

-Prepaid expenses \$ 3,067 \$ 885
+Prepaid expenses \$ 5,512 \$ 3,067

-Marketable securities 199 498
+Marketable securities 504 199

-Intangible assets 24,159 19,363
+Intangible assets 21,124 24,159

-Property and equipment 49,214 52,797
+Property and equipment 56,767 49,214

-Total domestic deferred tax liabilities \$ 76,639 \$ 73,543
+Total domestic deferred tax liabilities \$ 83,907 \$ 76,639

-Net domestic deferred tax liabilities \$ 61,250 \$ 64,426
+Net domestic deferred tax liabilities \$ 69,585 \$ 61,250

 Foreign deferred tax assets

-Net operating losses \$ 4,196 \$ 4,447
+Net operating losses \$ 3,357 \$ 4,196

-Valuation allowance - foreign (2,136) (2,288)
+Valuation allowance - foreign (1,963) (2,136)

-Total foreign deferred tax asset \$ 2,060 \$ 2,159
+Total foreign deferred tax asset \$ 1,394 \$ 2,060

-Net deferred tax liability \$ 59,190 \$ 62,267
+Net deferred tax liability \$ 68,191 \$ 59,190

 In assessing whether deferred tax assets may be realized in the future, management considers whether it is more likely than not that some portion of such tax assets will not be realized.
 The deferred tax assets and liabilities were reviewed separately by jurisdictions when measuring the need for valuation allowances.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income (both ordinary income and taxable capital gains) during the periods in which those temporary differences reverse.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
 Valuation allowances are established when necessary to reduce deferred tax assets when it is more likely than not that a portion or all of the deferred tax assets will not be realized.
 Based upon the level of historical taxable income, reversal of existing taxable temporary differences, projections for future taxable income over the periods in which the domestic deferred tax assets are expected to reverse, and our ability to generate future capital gains, management believes it is more likely than not that we will realize the benefits of these deductible differences.
 Thus, no valuation allowance has been established for the domestic deferred tax assets.
-We had foreign net operating loss carryforward will expire in 2030.
+We had foreign net operating loss carryforward associated with our Mexican subsidiary with a tax effect of \$1.4 million and \$2.0 million as of December 31, 2022 and 2021, respectively.
+The net operating loss carryforward will expire in 2030.
 Although realization is not assured, the Company has concluded that it is more likely than not that the deferred tax asset will be fully realized and as such no valuation allowance has been provided.
-At December 31, 2021 and 2020, we also had foreign net operating loss carryforwards associated with our Canadian and German subsidiaries with a tax effect of \$2.2 million and \$2.3 million, respectively.
-Based on the anticipated earnings projections, management has recorded a full valuation allowance for the deferred tax assets associated with these entities.
+At December 31, 2022 and 2021, we also had foreign net operating loss carryforwards associated with our Canadian and German subsidiaries with a tax effect of \$1.7 million and \$2.2 million, respectively.
+Based on the anticipated earnings proje

-Notes to Consolidated Financial Statements - (Continued) December 31, 2021, 2020 and 2019
+Notes to Consolidated Financial Statements - (Continued) December 31, 2022, 2021 and 2020

-(12) Income Taxes-continued
+(11) Income Taxes-continued